-Due to the new corona guidelines, we have to close at least till the 30.11.20..
-Please check our social media channel for updates:
+Due to the corona guidelines, we are currently closed.
+Please check our social media channels for updates.

 What is a Repair Café?